ibm-cloud-docs/account/transfer.md

 # Transferring ownership of your account
 {: #transfer}

-You can transfer your entire {{site.data.keyword.cloud}} account to a different owner by updating the company profile.
-If you need to transfer an account from another owner, create a support case with your company information.
+You can transfer your entire {{site.data.keyword.cloud}} account to a different owner by creating a support case with information about the new owner.
+Only Pay-As-You-Go or Subscription accounts can be transferred.
 {:shortdesc}

-Only Pay-As-You-Go or Subscription accounts can be transferred.

 You can transfer ownership of individual resources within your account by using the `ibmcloud catalog` command.
 For more information, see [Transferring ownership of a private resource](/docs/account?topic=account-include#owners).
 {: tip}